hmxf/UPSeries-Ubuntu_Configure/README.md

 Execute them in Order after your Modification.

-Every Script Ends with a Reboot Operation, so REBOOT your board when you see "Finished!"
+Every Script Ends with a Reboot Operation, so **REBOOT** your board when scripts ended its execution with a "Finished!" message.

 ## Flash System Image